-The Graduate School reserves the right to deny further registration to any student who is not making satisfactory progress.
+All graduate programs at Alfred University reserves the right to deny further registration to any student who is not making satisfactory progress.
 Course work presented in satisfaction of requirements for a graduate degree must be an average grade of B or better (3.00 GPA).